temporafugiunt/NLog.Targets.NetworkJson/README.md

 * __xsi:type:__ set this to "gelf"
 * __endpoint:__ the uri pointing to the graylog2 input in the format udp://{IP or host name}:{port} *__note:__ support is currently only for udp transport protocol*
 * __facility:__ The graylog2 facility to send log messages
+* __sendLastFormatParameter:__ default false.
+If true last parameter of message format will be sent to graylog as separate field per property

 ###Code
 ```c#